 The formal commencement date for the National Framework is 26 November 2018.

-The measures of the National Framework are being implemented progressively over an 18 month timeframe, as set out in the National Policy Statement.
+The measures of the National Framework are being implemented progressively, as set out in the National Policy Statement.

 Does the National Framework go far enough to address problem gambling in Australia?

 The National Framework has been developed on the best available evidence, and was consulted on widely with key stakeholders.
 It provides a strong benchmark and will be updated over time in line with best practice.